eclipse-ibeji/freyja/mocks/mock_mapping_service/README.md

 ## Configuration

-The mock can be configured via the `res/config.json` file which is copied to the build output automatically.
-The schema for this config is identical to that of the [In-Memory Mock Mapping Client](../../mapping_clients/in_memory_mock_mapping_client/README.md).
+The mock's default config is located at  `res/mock_mapping_config.default.json` and will be copied to the build output automatically.
+The schema for this config is identical to that of the [In-Memory Mock Mapping Client](../../mapping_clients/in_memory_mock_mapping_client/README.md), and the override mechanisms are the same.
+Note that the config file name is the same, so using an override at `$FREYJA_HOME/config/mock_mapping_config.json` will apply to both this mock and the in-memory mock.

 ## Behavior